instantlinux/docker-tools/images/swarm-sync/README.md

 ## swarm-sync

-This provides sync for persistent storage between two swarm nodes, with automatic recovery after a failure of either node.
+This HA tool provides sync for persistent storage between two swarm nodes, with automatic recovery after a failure of either node.

 If you don't have a SAN or cloud-infrastructure to support persistent volumes, build a stack using this container.
-Then you can build additional stacks with their volumes mounted from subdirectories of /var/lib/docker/share.
+Then your other stacks can reference volume mount points as subdirectories of /var/lib/docker/share.

+At present this is far easier to set up than other clustering technologies.

 ## Usage